amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - genuine abstractions are discovered, not invented
 #### Why Use Interfaces For Out Of Process Dependencies?
 - to enable mocking
-- interfaces shall not be introduced for out of process dependencies unless they need to be mocked out
+- interfaces shall only be introduced for unmanaged out of process dependencies which should be mocked out (which usually exist inside SDKs)
-- therefore, interfaces shall only be used for unmanaged dependencies
 ### Integration Testing Best Practices
 #### Making Domain Model Boundaries Explicit
 - domain model should be within some explicit boundary
 - this will help differentiation between controllers & domain algorithms
-- thus, making it easy to think about & write unit & integration tests
+- making it easy to think about & write unit & integration tests
 #### Reducing The Number Of Layers
 - extra layers make implementation of features be scattered & puts assumptions on different layers
 - also, boundaries between domain algorithms & controllers will be obscured, which will cause overcomplicated code & invaluable test cases